PurvisiLOL/Poseidon/README.md

 ## Contributing

-Contributions to this Poseidon are welcome!
+Contributions to Poseidon are welcome!
 If you have any suggestions, feature requests, or bug reports, feel free to open an issue or submit a pull request.

 ## License

-This Poseidon is licensed under the [GNU](LICENSE).
+Poseidon is licensed under the [GNU](LICENSE).
 Feel free to modify and use it for your own projects.